tocco/tocco-docs/framework/client/form.rst

   2. The prop formFieldMapping is set with defaultMapping (point 2).
-In defaultMappings exported object the call to editableValueFactory with type ‘remote’ is mapped to the string 'remote'.
+In defaultMappings exported object the call to editableValueFactory with type ‘remote’ is mapped to the string 'single-remote-field'.

   3. In editableValueFactory (point 1) the component ``<EditableValue>`` is returned with prop options from typeEditables remote
   (point 5).